PCS holds vaccination clinic for staff - Shelby County Reporter

 “About a week prior we got word from Shelby Baptist Medical Center that they had about 90 vaccines that they could offer us to distribute,” Stevenson explained.
 “They provided the oversight for the clinic and we arranged and set up all the tables and scheduling for the event.”

-This clinic comes a year after the state began taking measures to address the newly spreading COVID-19 pandemic, which specifically impacted schools causing classes to be cancelled forcing students to learn at home.
+This clinic comes a year after the state began taking measures to address the newly spreading COVID-19 pandemic, which specifically impacted schools causing classes to be canceled forcing students to learn at home.

 Stevenson expressed that this vaccination clinic was important, because it was a way to get all students back in school and learning from teachers in a safe environment.